 Oki Doki Old Town is the best hostel in Warsaw for:

 Just around the corner of Oki Doki you will find the market square, the monument for the Child Soldiers, the Uprising Monument and of course, the Old Town itself.

 Welcome to the bright, spacious and minimalist accommodation that is Chillout Hostel.

 This hostel is constantly changing to meet the expectations of its guests.
 But as a standard, Chillout is relaxed, welcoming and suitable for all types of adventurers.

-Linen is provided, and Wi-Fi is free throughout the building.
+Linen is provided, and fast Wi-Fi is free throughout the building.
 Great!